Sugar Tax – The Truth About Aspartame

 Sugar is harmful if overused yes but do we really know what the extent of using these chemicals long term is?

-Many people claim that Aspartame can cause negative side effects including:
+It is claimed that the use of Aspartame can cause negative side effects including:

 However, there is not much evidence to support these claims.